hkabbay/tf-azure-genai/README.md

-# Using Terraform to setup Azure Infrastructure
+# Using Terraform to set Azure Infrastructure

-This repository provides a modular design along with working examples to setup infrastructure in Azure to support the development of a Generative AI application.
-The modules contain information to setup Azure OpenAI account and LLMs, vector database, semantic search, etc.
+This repository provides a modular design along with working examples to set up infrastructure in Azure to support the development of a Generative AI application.
+The modules contain information to setup Azure OpenAI accounts and LLMs, vector databases, semantic search, etc.

 ## Table of Contents